Site logo

 Curious how Bermuda hay stacks up against Timothy, Alfalfa, and Orchard grass?
 Let’s dive into a quick comparison to find out.

-Bermuda hay vs Timothy hay
+Bermuda grass hay vs Timothy hay

 Bermuda hay has a fine texture, while Timothy hay is coarser.
 Bermuda hay offers moderate protein levels, whereas Timothy hay provides slightly higher protein.